jcampbellGoPuff/main-repo/desktop-tools/README.md

 ### Flexibility

-Because this script delegates its matching to `egrep`, the `egrep`-style of regular expression syntax is fully supported.
-All the flags to that program are generally supported as well and can be provided with each pattern separately.
+Because this script delegates its matching to `egrep`, the `egrep`-style of regular expression syntax is fully supported and need only be quoted normally.
+I also support per-pattern flags.
 For example, to list the files that contain the string `foreach` in any mix of lowercase or uppercase characters that also include `iterate` as a whole word in only lowercase, you can provide flags to specialize each match separately.

 ```
 srcfind -i foreach -w iterate